“Now that’s a slap in the face.”

 “Yeah, I got it.”
 Latti gave Jan a good look up and down, noting his deep purple evening suit and orange tie.
 “And I suppose you’re putting the class in classy.”

 “Damn right.
-I’m the class, she’s the sass and you’re the ass, as in park it in that seat and mingle.”
+I’m the class, she’s the sass and you’re the ass, as in get it out of that seat and mingle.”
 Jan pointed to the long, well-staffed bar.
 “Now get moving, we ain’t got long.”

 Latti gave Jan a final sideways glare and straightened his jacket as he ambled to the bar.
 Lysaar was a study in concentration as she surveyed their surroundings and eyed all those close to her.
 Jan had a better vantage point, being toweringly tall as he was and checked out their situation for potential danger, but he could neither see nor sense none.
 Here on Coruscant, where he had been told that it was wise to not only check your pocketbook for pickpockets but also your kidneys, he had felt perfectly safe and easy.
 It was not unlike Chancai or Amagad back in Setnin.
 While it was clear that all three locations held hidden dangers, if your wits were kept close to the surface then it was fine.
 And Jan Lomona always kept his wits about him.

 He neared Fender and his associates, an easy smile on his features and a beautiful Twi’lek on his arm.
-He knew how women like Lysaar were seen as trophies here in the Core and clearly she would be viewed as a championship victory and perhaps another step towards a conversation with Fender.
+He knew how women like Lysaar could be seen as trophies here in the Core.
+Crass as it was, perhaps that would bring them another step closer to a conversation with Fender.
 A twosome of brawny Trandoshan bruisers blocked their path and Jan looked down at them.

 “A word with Mister Fender, if you don’t mind.”